Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Challenges, Notation and Assumptions

 Among the five types of pregnancy outcomes listed in Table \ref{table:datasummaryoutcome}, we combine SAB/stillbirth into one outcome for the purposes of this paper.
 As mentioned earlier, left truncation exists in our data for this variable, therefore time to SAB/Stillbirth event will be considered and survival analysis methods will be applied in order to properly handle this selection bias \citep{xu:cham, hou2018nonparametric}.
 In addition, TAB in pregnancy studies should be considered as a competing risk of SAB \citep{meister}, but due to the extremely low number of events in our data, it will be treated as (non-informatively) right-censored.
 LTFU is the usual right censoring.
 Finally, live birth informs us that the pregnancy is no longer at risk of SAB/stillbirth, and it will be treated as right-censored at gestational age at delivery.
 For all of these survival random variables, the time scale is gestational age in weeks, and time zero is the start of gestation which is defined as the first day of the last menstrual period of a pregnant woman.

 The data for subjects $i=1, ..., n$ are treated as independent and identically distributed.
-Define \begin{itemize} \item $D_i= 1$ if subject $i$ is treated or exposed, 0 otherwise; \item $Y_i= 1$ if subject $i$ has a major birth defect, 0 otherwise; note that some $Y_i$'s are missing; \item $O_i =1$ if $Y_i$ is observed, 0 otherwise; \item $Q_i$ gestational age at study enrollment, i.e.~left truncation time; \item $T_i$ time to SAB/stillbirth; \item $C_i$ right censoring time, which can be TAB, LTFU or live birth delivery; \item $X_i = \min(T_i, C_i)$; \item $\Delta_i = I(T_i\leq C_i)$; \item $M_i = 1$ if subject $i$ has an event of of SAB/Stillbirth, 0 otherwise; note that $M_i$ is missing if subject $i$ is right censored; \item $\boldV_i$ the vector of covariates; \item $t_1 < t_2 < \cdots < t_K$ the $K$ distinct observed SAB/Stillbirth event times.
+We first define the meanings of the following random variables: \begin{itemize} \item $D_i= 1$ if subject $i$ is treated or exposed, 0 otherwise; \item $Y_i= 1$ if subject $i$ has a major birth defect, 0 otherwise, note that some $Y_i$'s are missing; \item $O_i =1$ if $Y_i$ is observed, 0 otherwise; \item $Q_i$ gestational age at study enrollment, i.e.~left truncation time; \item $T_i$ time to SAB/stillbirth; \item $C_i$ right censoring time, which can be TAB, LTFU or live birth delivery. \end{itemize} We note that live birth, for the event of interest SAB/stillbirth, is the same concept as `cured' in survival analysis.
+This in the literature of non-mixture cure modeling, is treated the same as censoring.
+It has been common practice to treat it as censoring in the analysis of SAB data; see for example \cite{meister, xu:cham, hou2018nonparametric, wu:etal}.
+In addition, TAB is competing risk for SAB \citep{meister}, but due to the small numbers here and also not to further complicate the development, we treat it as censoring here.